-It is not necessary to observe, that at the commencement of society, before riches have become very unequal, there are scarcely any simple hirelings, and still fewer idle capitalists.
-Every one working for himself, and making exchanges with his neighbours, is a real undertaker, or momentarily a hireling when he occasionally works for another for a recompense.
+It is not necessary to observe, that at the commencement of society, before riches have become very unequal, there are scarcely any simple wage earners, and still fewer idle capitalists.
+Every one working for himself, and making exchanges with his neighbours, is a real entrepreneur, or momentarily a wage earner when he occasionally works for another for a recompense.
 Even afterwards, when the different conditions have become more separate by the effect of inequality, the same man may and often does appertain to several at the same time.
-Thus a simple hireling, who has some small savings placed at interest, is in this respect an idle capitalist; as is also an undertaker who has a part of his funds realised in leased lands; while a proprietor of like lands, or a lessor who is a public functionary, is in this respect a hireling.
+Thus a simple wage earner, who has some small savings placed at interest, is in this respect an idle capitalist; as is also an entrepreneur who has a part of his funds realised in leased lands; while a proprietor of like lands, or a lessor who is a public functionary, is in this respect a wage earner.
 But it is not less true, that those who live on wages, those who live on rents, and those who live on profits, constitute three classes of men essentially different; and that it is the last which aliment all the others, and who alone augment the public wealth, and create all our means of enjoyment.
-This must be so, since labour is the scource of all riches,-and since they alone give an useful direction to the actual labour, by a useful improvement of the labour accumulated.
+This must be so, since labour is the source of all riches, and since they alone give an useful direction to the actual labour, by a useful improvement of the labour accumulated.

 I hope it will be remarked, how well this manner of considering the consumption of our riches agrees with all we have said of their production and distribution;\ and, at the same time, how much light it throws on the whole course of society.
-Whence comes this accordancy and this lucidness?
+Whence comes this agreement and this lucidity?
 From this, that we have struck on the truth.
 This resembles the effect of those mirrors in which objects are represented distinctly, and in their just proportions when one is placed in the true point of view; and where every thing appears confused, and disunited, when one is too near or too distant.
-So here, so soon as it is acknowledged that our faculties are our only original riches, that our labour alone produces all others, and that all labour well directed is productive, every thing explains itself with admirable facility; but when, with many political writers, you acknowledge no labour as productive but that of culture, or place the source of riches in consumption, you encounter in advaneing nothing but obscurity, confusion and inextricable embarrassments.
+So here, so soon as it is acknowledged that our faculties are our only original riches, that our labour alone produces all others, and that all labour well directed is productive, every thing explains itself with admirable facility; but when, with many political writers, you acknowledge no labour as productive but that of culture, or place the source of riches in consumption, you encounter in advancing nothing but obscurity, confusion and inextricable embarrassments.
 I have already refuted the first of these two opinions-I shall soon discuss the second.
-For the moment, let us conclude that there are three kinds of consumers,-the hirelings, the lessors, and the undertakers,---that the consumption of the first is real and definitive; but that it must not be counted, because it makes a part of the consumption of those who employ them; that that of the lessors is definitive and destructive; and that that of the undertaker is fruitful, because it is replaced by a superior production.
+For the moment, let us conclude that there are three kinds of consumers: the wage earners, the rentiers, and the entrepreneurs; that the consumption of the first is real and definitive; but that it must not be counted, because it makes a part of the consumption of those who employ them; that that of the rentiers is definitive and destructive; and that that of the entrepreneur is fruitful, because it is replaced by a superior production.